guptakshitika-cloud/mini-projects/README.md

 - Pandas
 - Jupyter Notebook
 ## How It Works
-- The user enters the names of four courses.
+- The user enters the names of courses.
 - The user enters the marks scored in each course.
 - The program validates the inputs and handles invalid entries.
 - Total marks and average marks are calculated.